Kanyakumari Government Medical College

-Kanyakumari Government Medical College, also known as KGMC, KGMCH, or Government Medical College Kanyakumari) is a medical education institution in Asaripallam, in the city of Nagercoil, Tamil Nadu, South India.
-The college is affiliated to Tamil Nadu Dr. MGR Medical University and is recognised by the Medical Council of India.
+Kanyakumari Government Medical College, also known as KGMC, is a public medical college in the city of Nagercoil, Tamil Nadu, India.
+The college is affiliated to Tamil Nadu Dr. MGR Medical University and is recognised by the National Medical Commission.

 History

 The Govt.
 T.B.
 Hospital campus at Asaripallam, Nagercoil in Kanyakumari District was selected as the site for the proposed Government Medical College.
 As per the Medical Council of India's instructions that the medical college and hospital should occupy the same campus, there is also a 500-bed hospital.
 The first batch of MBBS commenced in the year 2004.

 Nearly 500 medical students and many paramedic students are in training in this institution at any time.

 Administration

 The college is affiliated with the Tamil Nadu Dr. MGR Medical University.
 The college and the hospital are funded and managed by the Government of Tamil Nadu.

 Hospital

 The multi-speciality government hospital is open to public 24 hours throughout the year.
 Serves as the tertiary care centre for the district.
 The hospital has several blocks.
 The Out-Patient block has high footfall every day.
 A Heritage Block dedicated for Super speciality OPD is located behind the central park.
 There are two major In-Patient Blocks located behind the OPD.
 The main block has wards dedicated to gynaecology and obstetrics, paediatrics, orthopaedics, ENT, cancer and has two operation theatres along with the 24-hour laboratory.
 The CT and MRI scan facilities are available in the basement.

 The Additional Block has the medical and surgical wards their intensive care units.
 It also houses the Radiology and Anaesthesia departments.
 The block has three operation theatres with the latest instruments.
 The X-Ray, USG, ECHO, Bronchoscopy, EEG diagnostic facilities are available in the ground floor.

 The hospital has a dedicated block for Ophthalmology with its own operating theatre.
 Separate blocks for casualty and emergency wards, Thoracic medicine ward, Dermatology, Psychiatry, Septic, Gastroenterology, Isolation, ART centre, RNTCP centre, Blood Bank, are present inside the vast campus.